 Social networking is a great way to keep your club, class, or group members engaged and to promote activities and events.
 If you have a class or club website, remember to post links to your social networking sites so that members know to join.
-For more information on how to leverage social media for your class and to list your group with the Alumnae Association, see http://alumnae.mtholyoke.edu/volunteers/resources/social-media.
+For more information on how to leverage social media for your class and to list your group with the Alumnae Association, see alumnae.mtholyoke.edu/volunteers/resources/social-media.

-Alumnae Information Services (AIS)
+Alumnae & Development Data Services (ADDS)

-The AIS staff maintains biographical information on more than 34,000 living alumnae.
-The bylaws of the Alumnae Association define alumnae as "all former students who have completed a certificate program or who have completed two transcripted semesters in a degree program, and any other former student who makes written application to the Alumnae Association."
+The ADDS staff maintains biographical information on more than 39,000 living alums.
+The bylaws of the Alumnae Association define alums as "all former students who have completed a certificate program or who have completed two transcripted semesters in a degree program, and any other former student who makes written application to the Alumnae Association."